wontae-gramin9/React-testing-library/README.md

 Jest watches files and only executes tests that have changed from the last **GIT** commit.
 This is an optimization designed to run tests faster regardless of how many tests they are.

+### JEST DOM matcher

+Jest is by default a testing library only for JavaScript.
+For Dom testing, [jest-dom](https://github.com/testing-library/jest-dom)

 ### Filename Convention